 - The thoughtful staff are efficient and delightful

-- The villas are close to the delights of historic Todos Santos, which is brimming with galleries, arty shops and places to eat
+- The villas are close to the delights of historic Todos Santos, which is brimming with galleries, arty shops and places to eat; the suites are in amongst the action

 - You're serenaded by crickets and birds, and fall asleep to the sound of the sea